University Resources

 KC Potter Center and the Office for LGBTQI Life

-Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Life at Vanderbilt University is a cultural center, a place of affirmation for individuals of all identities, and a resource for information and support about gender and sexuality.
-LGBTQI Life serves all members of the Vanderbilt community, including students, faculty, staff, and alumni, by creating educational, cultural, and social opportunities.
-The office also supports and advises LGBTQIA2S+-related campus groups and activities.
+Vanderbilt University’s K.C.
+Potter Center for Lesbian, Gay, Bisexual, Transgender, Queer, and Intersex Life at Vanderbilt University (LGBTQI Life) is a cultural center, a place of affirmation for individuals of all identities, and a resource for information and support about gender and sexuality.
+LGBTQI Life serves all members of the Vanderbilt community — students, faculty, staff, and alumni — by creating educational, cultural, and social opportunities.
+The office also supports and advises LGBTQIA+ related campus groups and activities as well as members of the Nashville community and beyond.

 International Student and Scholar Services